kkensuke/myjb-en/_sources/basic/linux.md

 Here, we learn the command line.
 Command line is a text interface to computers.
 You input text commands to your computer to do some operations, for example making or removing files, and changing files permissions, etc.

-In Mac, you can use the command line with `terminal.app`
+In Mac, you can use the command line in `terminal.app`

 ## Basic